-What Is Rocky Mountain Spotted Fever in Dogs?
+What Is Rocky Mountain Spotted Fever?

-Signs of Rocky Mountain Spotted Fever in Dogs
+Symptoms of Rocky Mountain Spotted Fever in Dogs

-Causes of Rocky Mountain Spotted Fever in Dogs
+Causes of Rocky Mountain Spotted Fever

 Diagnosing Rocky Mountain Spotted Fever in Dogs

 A full physical examination is performed by a veterinarian after symptoms of RMSF are exhibited.
 If RMSF is suspected, blood work and potentially a urinalysis and X-rays will be recommended.
-Blood work will look at red and white blood cells, platelets, and organ function.
-A special two-part test called an Indirect Immunoflourescent Assay (IFA) may also be performed.

-How to Prevent Rocky Mountain Spotted Fever in Dogs
+How to Prevent Rocky Mountain Spotted Fever

+Daily tick-checks and tick removal after being in wooded or un-mowed grassy areas will help reduce the chances of tick-borne illnesses being transmitted.
 If a tick is found on a dog, it should be removed as soon as possible to prevent transmission of the disease.
 The entire tick, including the head, will need to be carefully pulled out.